 “Oh, okay did I make you upset?”
 Cole looked so genuinely concerned and defeated that Emma had to close her eyes to keep the tears at bay.

 “No, I just have to go and think about some stuff.
 I’ll call you tomorrow.”
 She fled to the door, wrenched it open and ran to her car before he could protest.

-The road is coming up fast and Emma slows down as she takes a sharp corner, she’s crying now thinking of Cole’s dead girlfriend’s face, she sounded so beautiful.
+The road is coming up fast and Emma slows down as she takes a sharp corner, she’s crying now thinking of Cole’s dead girlfriend, she sounded so wonderful.
 Emma’s stomach ached with the loss of this girl she never even knew, it was heartbreaking.
 She finally stops the car and opens her purse rummaging through the mess inside to find her wallet.
-In it is the worn and wrinkled picture of a girl, a girl with dark blue eyes, blonde hair and the biggest smile Emma has ever seen, it was contagious, Emma couldn’t help grinning back at her through the tears.
+In it is the worn and wrinkled picture of a girl, a girl with dark blue eyes, blonde hair and the biggest smile Emma has ever seen, a genuine smile so contagious, Emma couldn’t help grinning back at her through the tears.
 She read the bottom, even though she had the name memorized, Shea Willcox it said, October 10, 1993- November 4, 2014.
 “I’m so sorry,” she thought.
 “It was an accident.”
 She carefully slipped the newspaper clipping back into the wallet put the car in drive and kept going, and like that fateful day two years ago, she didn’t look back once.